 Even Jesus’ disciple Peter succumbed to the temptation to publicly hide his faith in the face of antagonism.
 After Jesus’ arrest, Peter denied even knowing Him: “I don’t know the man!” (see Matthew 26:69-75).
 But as we see in the book of Romans, once we fully understand the power of the Gospel, we will be less concerned about the approval of other people and more concerned with living for God.
 Because the apostle Paul’s identity was in Christ, he knew that being a “servant of Christ Jesus” was an honor—not a reason for shame (Romans 1:1).

-Paul tells us about this transforming power: “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes: first to the Jew, then to the Gentile.
+Paul tells us about this transforming power: “For I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.
 For in the gospel the righteousness of God is revealed—a righteousness that is by faith from first to last, just as it is written: ‘The righteous will live by faith’” (Romans 1:16-17).

 Because of the Gospel, Paul was confident in his mission here on earth, and he understood the importance of carrying out God’s purposes.
 He knew that faith is not a one-time act, but something that encompasses past, present, and future.
 Because of this sure foundation, Paul found strength instead of shame when he faced opposition and persecution.